MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### GetListOfAudioFiles

-Obtain a list of audio files that are stored on the robot.
+Obtain a list of default and user-uploaded audio files currently stored on Misty.

 Parameters

 - None

-##### GetListOfVideoClips

-Obtain list of video clips that have been uploaded to Misty.

-Parameters

-- None

 ##### GetStoreUpdateAvailable

-Checks to see if there is an update available for the robot.
+Checks to see if there is an update available for Misty.

 Parameters

 - None

-##### GetStringSensorValues (NOT IMPLEMENTED)
+##### GetStringSensorValues

-The value that was written to the user input serial port.
+Obtains the value that was written to the user input serial port.

 Parameters

 - None

-####